 Telerivet only partially supports dual SIM phones.
 The Telerivet Gateway app can receive messages on both SIMs but will not be able to tell which SIM the message was received on, and it will only send messages through the primary SIM.

 If you need to send and receive messages through multiple SIMs we recommend using two separate Android phones.

-When using the Telerivet Android app, your mobile network will charge you the same amount per message that they normally charge when you send SMS directly from your phone.
-If your phone is subscribed to an unlimited texting plan or a promotional bundle, the Telerivet app will be able to use that too.
+When using the Telerivet Gateway app, your mobile network will charge you the same amount per message that they normally charge when you send SMS directly from your phone.
+If your phone is subscribed to an unlimited texting plan or a promotional bundle, the Telerivet Gateway app will be able to use that too.

 Telerivet does not charge you per message, although your Telerivet account has a maximum limit on the number of messages per day depending on your service plan.

 What maintenance is required to keep the Android phone working?

 When you deploy your SMS service using an Android phone, you just need to ensure that the Android phone: